 No, counselors who hold the NCC and want to practice counseling in their state must still comply with all state laws regulating the practice of counseling.
 This usually means that they must obtain a state license in order to practice counseling.

-The scoring process is completed approximately eight weeks after the exam testing window ends.
-You will be notified via email when your official scores are available in your ProCounselor account.
+The scoring process can take up to eight weeks to complete depending on the version of the exam you have taken.
+You will be notified via email when your official pass/fail status is available in your NBCC Credentialing Gateway account.

 You are allowed to test a total of three times in a two-year period before your application closes.
 If you did not pass, you will receive email instructions on how to register for the next examination.
 If this was your third failed attempt, your application will close.
 To reapply, you will need to contact our office directly at email@example.com.